 Contained Availability Groups on Linux and Containers

-databases, which contain metadata objects such as logins, permissions, SQL Agent jobs, etc..
+Microsoft SQL Server 2022 introduced the contained availability group feature.
+When configured, a contained availability group has private copies of the master and msdb databases, which contain metadata objects such as logins, permissions, SQL Agent jobs, etc..
 As these databases are replicated to all members of the AG, their contents do not need to be manually configured on each replica, which can substantially reduce administrative overhead.

 In order to make use of credential objects, certificates, or transparent database encryption in a contained availability group, with SQL Server 2022 on Linux, it is necessary to synchronize machine keys between SQL Server instances.
-This allows the Service Master Key in the contained master
+This allows the Service Master Key in the contained master database to be decrypted and used on each replica.

 This guide provides further instructions necessary for setting up a new DxEnterprise SQL Server Availability Group cluster featuring contained availability group within a Kubernetes platform.